hexbatch/apple-core/v1/docs/core/step-1-bounds/map-api.md

 | Get    | bounds/maps                             |            | Shows a list of all the bounds the user has                   | maybe pagination    |
 | Get    | bounds/map/:id/ping                     |            | returns true or false if a point or area is in bounds         | lat, lng            |

+        user: id
+        name: name of the bounds (unique to the user's bounds) polygon array: at least one polygon, they can overlap or not be connected or join